rdegges/okta.github.io/hugo/content/blog/developers-guide-to-docker-part-4.md

 This tells you that the service named "web" is replicated, that 4 out of 4 instances are running, and that the service is based on the `nginx:latest` image.
 You can even go to the browser for the IP address of the manager node on port 80 and see the NGINX service running!

-{% img blog/docker-swarm/nginx-service-running.png alt:"NGINX Service Running" %}{: .center-image }
+{% image blog/docker-swarm/nginx-service-running.png alt:"NGINX Service Running" %}{: .center-image }

 You are now ready to go conquer some of your own Docker Swarms now!